LeBron's triple-double powers Lakers past Nuggets, 114-93 - WTMJ

 VAULTING THE STILT

 James made a finger-roll layup midway through the first quarter for his 12,682nd career field goal, pushing him past Wilt Chamberlain for third place in NBA history.
-Only Kareem Abdul-Jabbar (15,837) and Karl Malone (13,528) have made more shots in league history.
+Only Kareem Abdul-Jabbar (15,837) and Karl Malone (13,528) ever made more shots.
 James became the third-leading scorer in NBA history a year ago, trailing only Abdul-Jabbar and Malone.

+“The association with a legend like Wilt Chamberlain, that does something for me,” James said.
+“I’m someone who grew up reading about the game, studying the game.
+Wilt obviously was a big staple of that.
+It’s very humbling.”

 UP NEXT